primeval-io/bnd-dsap-plugin/README.md

       </plugin>
 ```

-# Basic Usage
+# Usage for `@ComponentProperty` on the annotation type

-* Component property annotations must either:
+* `@ComponentProperty` annotations must either:
   * be empty, in that case they are `Boolean` and the value is `Boolean.TRUE`.
   * have exactly one method, named `value`
-    * default values are not supported (and not really useful)
+    * default values are not supported (and not really useful), except for empty arrays (in that case, the property is ignored)
     * if the return type is either `int`, `float`, `double`, `boolean`, the corresponding boxed type is used.
     * otherwise, for Strings, Enums, Classes (or Annotations themselves, discouraged), the type is String and the value is the result of a call to `Object::toString` on the annotation value.
     * arrays are supported, and behave as you'd expect.
 * You are free to use a `RUNTIME` retention if you want to also introspect the annotations at runtime, but a `SOURCE` retention will not work (as Bnd works on classes).

+# Usage for `@ComponentPropertyGroup` on the annotation type

+Then you put `@ComponentProperty` on your annotation methods.
+The annotation must not be empty, and at least one method has to be annotated with `ComponentProperty`.
+Rules for methods are the same as above.

 # Advanced Usage